-IRM-009: University Information Technology Infrastructure, Architecture and Ongoing OperationsDate: 06/09/2006 Status: Final
+IRM-009: University Information Technology Infrastructure, Architecture, and Ongoing Operations

 There are no terms that require definition.

-The University maintains a list of specific standards and guidelines that should influence decisions affecting key components of its IT infrastructure, architecture and operations.
+The University maintains a list of specific standards and guidelines that should influence decisions affecting key components of its IT infrastructure, architecture, and operations.
 These standards and guidelines align with industry best practices, appropriately tailored for the specific circumstances of the University, as described by EDUCAUSE, Internet2, and others within higher education, as well as those from healthcare and selected technology industries.
 It is not the intent of this guidance to in any way inhibit research or other institutional endeavors that by their nature may require the use of cutting-edge technology not yet appropriate for normal use.
 The guidance is descriptive rather than prescriptive to achieve flexibility where needed.
-The ultimate goal is to create logical relationships between information technology resources and the mission of the university and its units.
+The ultimate goal is to create logical relationships between information technology resources and the mission of the University and its units.

-Information Technology Services has posted an overview of the framework for infrastructure, architecture and ongoing operations, along with standards and guidelines.
-When decisions are made regarding IT infrastructure, architecture and ongoing operations, the decision maker should consult this information for guidance.
+Information Technology Services has posted an overview of the framework for infrastructure, architecture, and ongoing operations, along with standards and guidelines.
+When decisions are made regarding IT infrastructure, architecture, and ongoing operations, the decision maker should consult this information for guidance.